 The City allocated funding to address the priorities identified within the Consolidated Plan process.
-The overwhelming priority was a continuing commitment to an improving Parks and Public Infrastructure, which accounted for nearly 38% of the CDBG Entitlement funding.
+The overwhelming priority was a continuing commitment to an improving Parks and Public Infrastructure, which accounted for nearly 46% of the CDBG Entitlement funding.
 The improvements are all part of a larger effort to increase utilization and accessibility to all public spaces for all Revere residents.
 Despite this significant investment, public parks and infrastructure needs will remain unmet.

-The second significant funding allocation, representing slightly more than 15% of the CDBG allocation, is to successful home rehabilitation program.
+Aonther significant funding allocation of the CDBG program, is husing rehabilitation program.
 Again, the need for services far exceeds the available resources.
 Based upon the number of properties with one or more housing conditions, this program, although successful, will not be able to adequately address the need.